Uploading an object

 andobject-lock-retain-until-date

-parameters), only under a legal hold (object-lock-legal-hold-status
+parameters), only legal hold (object-lock-legal-hold-status

 To upload an object version with a lock, use the upload S3 API method with the X-Amz-Object-Lock-Mode